RaDelft/RaDelft-Dataset/README.md

 <p float="center">
 <img src="docs/figures/exampleVideo.gif" alt="Example video" width="400"/>
 <br />
-<b>Example video from our dataset, with the camera on top, lidar on the right and the point cloud from [1]</b>
+<b>Example video from our dataset, with the camera on top, lidar on the right and the point cloud from [1] on the left.</b>
 </p>
 </div>